giftnuss/foodsharing/src/Lib/Flourish/libFlourish.md

     - fValidation
     - fXML
 - 2017-11-10: Namespaced, fixed codestyle
 - 2019-07-25 removed fMailbox as it is not used
+- 2020-11-30: removed debug logging, it is never enabled

 ## General descriptions of this folder
 The folder is containing the classes of https://github.com/flourishlib/flourish-classes